Food Security and Agriculture Productivity Project

 Sarpang: Gakiling, Shompangkha, Dekiling, Samtenling and Tareythang (5 Gewogs)

 The Project Development Objective is to increase agricultural productivity and enhance access to markets for farmers in selected gewogs in south-west Bhutan.

-The project is managed by a Project management Unit office housed in the old building of the National Plant Protection Centre located in Simtokha and is headed by a National Project Director, 1 Monitoring & Evaluation Officer and assisted by an Administrative Assistant and a driver.
+The project is managed by a Project management Unit (PMU) office housed in the old building of the National Plant Protection Centre (NPPC) located in Simtokha and is headed by a National Project Director, 1 Monitoring & Evaluation (M&E) Officer and assisted by an Administrative Assistant and a driver.

-Under the Technical Assistance support of the FAO, 5 national Consultants are recruited and supports the PMU and they are:
+Under the TA support of the FAO, 5 national Consultants are recruited and supports the PMU and they are:

 - Marketing & Value Chain Expert (for 3 yrs.)